 Outreach to Oregon Eaters & Consumers

 Urban consumers wield a lot of political power in Salem when it comes to policy and legislation.
-It is important that we know who is growing our food and that we are vocal about the kind of food system that we want to see in Oregon.
+So it’s important that urban consumers know who is growing their food and are vocal about the kind of food system they want to see in Oregon.

 In an effort to educate and mobilize consumers, Friends of Family Farmers makes frequent appearances speaking to groups, businesses and college classes, and participates in panels about local food, current issues faced by Oregon family farmers, and sustainable food systems.
-You can find us tabling at farmers’ markets around the state and set up at film screenings that are highlighting documentaries about farming and food issues.
+You can find us tabling at farmers’ markets around the state and at film screenings of documentaries about farming and food issues.

-If you would like to have one of FoFF’s representative speak to your group, visit your community or partner up in an outreach opportunity, please contact Leah via email or phone 503-759-FARM (3276).
+If you would like for a FoFF’s representative to speak to your group, visit your community or partner up in an outreach opportunity, please contact Leah via email or phone 503-759-FARM (3276).

 InFARMation (and Beer!)

 One of the most successful pieces of our Eater Outreach Program is InFARMation (and Beer!).
-This is a monthly event in Portland happens at Holocene every 2nd Tuesday of each month that started in January 2009.
-Each event is an opportunity to bring the issues that Oregon family farmers face onto the radar of urban consumers and the community in general.
+This event began in January of 2009 and happens every 2nd Tuesday of the month from 5:30 – 8:30 pm at Holocene in Portland.

-The topic changes each month, but always focuses on the larger picture of the connection between food and farms in Oregon.
+The topic changes each month, but always focuses on the big picture of the connection between food and farms in Oregon.
 This is a great opportunity to get farmers and consumers into the room together to have discussions and build relationships.
-When eaters connect with farmers, it makes our food web stronger, and real changes in our local food system are possible.
+When eaters connect with food producers, our food web becomes stronger and real changes in our local food system are possible.

 If you have a suggestion for a topic, or would like to bring InFARMation (and Beer!) to your part of Oregon, please email Leah!